CARL WRIGHT, Sculptor

 Home Sculpture Art Furniture Gallery Representation Resume About What's New

-Carl Wright is a full-time abstract sculptor who works in wood and stone to create sculptures that embody quiet beauty.
+:Carl Wright is a full-time abstract sculptor who works in stone to create sculptures that embody quiet beauty.
 His sculptural themes are shown in: the Motion Series, the Striving Series, the Music Seriesthe Tranquil Series. and the Exuberant Series His sculptures are a respite from the hurly-burly of modern life.
 His themes are meant to be an expression of tranquil, purposeful living.

 Carl works in abstract sculpture since his themes are universal and do not need to be figural to express themselves.
-Figural sculpture would be to restrictive to express the sculptures' message.
+Figural sculpture would be too restrictive to express the sculptures' message.
 Many of his sculptures have Japanese names since Carl's sculptures are said to be perfect for a Japanese Rock (Meditation) Garden.
 Many of his sculptures also are visual representations of intangible things like: Syncopation, Aria, Embrace, and Secure.

 Artist Introduction: